Historic roots and modern suburbia

 Experience comfort food at its finest from this Valley neighborhood jewel offering a fusion of scratch-made Nepalese and northern Indian cuisine.
 Creative, spice-rich and generous entrees make this spot a local favorite.
 Chicken tikka masala and lamb vindaloo get rave reviews.

 Chef Natee honed his culinary chops in the family kitchen and a booming restaurant in the heart of Bangkok.
 Now the Valley neighborhood is home to his fresh and authentic curry, noodles and other traditional Thai dishes.
-Take-out and delivery available to make the holidays tasty and bright.
+Take a break from your kitchen with their take-out or delivery options.

 This Hawaiian style takeout restaurant is new to Renton but no stranger to the Valley area.
 Their shop is small but mighty serving delicious musubi, saimin noodle soup and other island favorites.
 Wash it down with a can of POG and you’ll feel the Aloha spirit even on the rainiest Washington day.